GadgetAngel/Voron2.4_My_Build_Log/README.md

 >Q

 ```
-Now that Klipper and its corresponding software has been installed onto the Raspberry Pi I want to do a clean reboot before we go onto the set of compiling the Klipper firmware and sending over to the mother board (Octopus or Octopus Pro board).
+Now that Klipper and its corresponding software has been installed onto the Raspberry Pi, I want to do a clean reboot before we go onto the next step of compiling the Klipper firmware and updating the mother board (Octopus or Octopus Pro board).

 ```
 $sudo reboot